Xenko10/spotify-to-youtube-playlist-converter/readme.md

-## What is the Spotify to Youtube playlist converter?
+## What is the Spotify to YouTube playlist converter?

-Spotify to Youtube playlist converter is an app that helps you create Youtube playlist from your Spotify playlist.
+The Spotify to YouTube playlist converter is an application designed to assist you in creating a YouTube playlist based on your existing Spotify playlist.

 ## How to start this app?